wellcomecollection/docs/rfcs/038-sierra-series/README.md

 Not all Host Item entries refer to Series though, like for example [1377450](https://search.wellcomelibrary.org/iii/encore/record/C__Rb1377450?lang=eng&suite=cobalt&marcData=Y) which refers to another work.

-### Constituent Unit Entry
 Constituent Unit Entry is in 774 MARC tag.
+Constituent Unit entries can have a title, related parts in $g that can be volumes or dates, identifiers such as ISSN in $x, ISBN in $z or record control number in $w.
 There are 760 works with a 774 MARC tag.

 ## Proposed modeling
 The proposal is to use properties `parts` and `partOf` of the Work model that are already used to represent